 So what’s the best solder?

-The best solder then is one that has a mix of metals giving a low melting point – so avoiding the plastic state while it heats up fully – yet one one that’s still hard when set.
+The best solder then is one that has a low, faster-to-reach, melting point — so avoiding time in the plastic state while it heats up fully and cools quickly — yet one that’s still hard when set and this is down to the mix of metals used.

 The flux cleans the surface of the material being worked on to give a better joint and solder with this built-in saves having to wield the solder, iron and separate flux at the same time.
 (Rosin is a form of flux).